openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 OpenStack relies on messaging for internal communication between several of its services.
-By default, OpenStack uses message queues based on the :term:`Advanced Message Queue Protocol (AMQP)`.
+By default, OpenStack uses message queues based on the :term:`Advanced Message Queuing Protocol (AMQP)`.
 Similar to most OpenStack services, it supports pluggable components.
 Today the implementation back end could be RabbitMQ, Qpid, or ZeroMQ.